Aphantasia: When the mind's eye is missing.

 Aphantasia doesn't need to be "cured" since it's not a disease.
 There are reports of people who have improved their imagery through training, but no scientifically proven therapies exist.

-Our free, scientifically validated tests help you find out where you are on the spectrum.
+Our free self-tests, built on aphantasia research methodology, help you discover where you fall on the spectrum.

 Take the Test NowAnonymous, free, approx. 10 minutes